 Anza-Borrego Desert State Park “One of the main goals of the Leave No Trace initiative is to ensure that our staff and partners are not just educating visitors about the park rules, but showing visitors how they can be applied to protect the park’s resources for current and future generations,” said Acting District Superintendent Ray Lennox.
 “We are thankful to the Anza-Borrego Foundation for leading this effort and for their support in working with the Leave No Trace Center for Outdoor Ethics to adapt the Seven Principles for our park.”

 Timely Initiative with Expected High Visitation in Upcoming Season California State Parks and partners are expecting high visitation and increased use with the beginning of the desert season.
 The Leave No Trace initiative will help provide different options around activities such as camping and campfire use, human waste disposal and regular trash to help alter behavior to first time visitors, and visitors who may be familiar with dry camping but not in more sensitive desert environments.
-The goal is to communicate the seven Leave No Trace Principles (see detailed guidelines and downloadable documents below) in the park through various outreach efforts such as two Anza-Borrego Desert-specific designs, one of our wind caves and one depicting native plants to our desert, helping promote these best wilderness practices in our park and supporting advocacy and education.
+The goal is to communicate the seven Leave No Trace Principles (see detailed guidelines and downloadable documents above) in the park through various outreach efforts such as two Anza-Borrego Desert-specific designs, one of our wind caves and one depicting native plants to our desert, helping promote these best wilderness practices in our park and supporting advocacy and education.
 Other outreach efforts will include videos highlighting individual principles and other efforts.
 Stay tuned here, on social media and through our e-connections!

 To explore tools we have available at our State Park Store to follow desert guidelines and recreate responsibly, CLICK HERE!
 Keep an open mind!